mrkuz/kradle/README.md

 ```

 This configures and enables the feature.
 You can omit `enable` and use `benchmark { … }`.
+To configure the feature without enabling it, use `configureOnly`.

-It is also possible to deactivate features.
-This can be useful if you are using [presets](#presets) and want to disable inherited features.
+It is also possible to disable features.
+This can be useful if you are using [presets](#presets) and want to get rid of inherited features.

 ```kotlin
 benchmark.disable()